 Simple trick works wonders

-Spring is when I finally take my trail cameras out of the woods and paint new ones bought on clearance for the upcoming season.
-Since I only hunt public land, I’ve always use cheap cameras.
+Late spring/early summer is when I finally take my trail cameras out of the woods and paint new ones bought on clearance for the upcoming season.
+Since I only hunt public land, I’ve always used cheap cameras.
 I look for three very important features in a trail camera: quietness, no-lights and coloration.

 I’ve been running dozens of cameras annually, upgrading with newer ones as some get destroyed or stolen.
 Every season, I get hundreds of different bucks on film.
 This allows me to only hunt the places visited most by mature bucks in the two dozen or more units I scout.